Home Money & Finance 5 Ways to Limit Fees When Sending Money Abroad

 If you’ve ever tried to send money abroad using your bank, you’ll have encountered exorbitant fees.
 Not only do you face the obvious fees, that is, the charges and commissions providers apply to the service, but you also face a hidden charge of a rubbish exchange rate.

 Many ‘commission-free’ companies will give you a bad exchange rate, and won’t display a rate that changes throughout the day.
-Luckily there are ways to reduce fees.
+Luckily there are ways to reduce fees for your International Money Transfer.

 #1.
 Banks